AndieWill510/tinydoor/Options/063-the-game-was-unwinnable.md

 Some standards are not standards.

-They are traps with manners.
+They are traps with manners:

-Be natural, but not too much.
+> Be natural, but not too much.

-Be friendly, but not intense.
+> Be friendly, but not intense.

-Be honest, but not inconvenient.
+> Be honest, but not inconvenient.

-Be calm, but never visibly regulate.
+> Be calm, but never visibly regulate.

-Be social, but understand every rule nobody said out loud.
+> Be social, but understand every rule nobody said out loud.

 Then the room calls the failure yours.